New Year's Eve: Ireland

-In modern times, celebrations in major cities are modest, with most Irish Citizens favoring small parties in the home for family and friends.
+In modern times, celebrations in major cities are modest, with most Irish citizens favoring small parties in the home for family and friends.

 Italy

 In Italy, New Year's Eve (Vigilia di Capodanno or Notte di San Silvestro) is celebrated by the observation of traditional rituals, such as wearing red underwear.
 An ancient tradition in southern regions which is rarely followed today was disposing of old or unused items by dropping them from the window.

 Dinner is traditionally eaten with relatives and friends.
-It often includes zampone or cotechino (a meal made with pig's trotters or entrails), and lentils.
-At 20:30, the President of the Republic reads a television message of greetings to Italians.
+It often includes zampone or cotechino (a meal made with pig's trotters or entrails), lentils, and (in Northern Italy) polenta.
+At 20:30, the President of Italy's address to the nation, produced by RAI, the state broadcaster, is broadcast countrywide on radio and TV networks.

-At midnight, fireworks are displayed all across the country.
 Rarely followed today is the tradition that consist in eating lentil stew when the bell tolls midnight, one spoonful per bell.
 This is supposed to bring good fortune; the round lentils represent coins.

-On television, Rai 1 broadcasts a special to welcome the New Year at 21:00 called L'anno che verrà with musical guests, surprises and many more.
+Usually the evening is spent with family or friends in a square (where concerts or various parties are organised and broadcast on various television networks including Rai 1 and Canale 5) but also at home.
+Generally, starting from ten seconds before midnight, it is customary to count down until reaching zero, thus wishing a happy new year, toasting with spumante and watching or lighting fireworks, shooting firecrackers or guns loaded with blanks.

 Malta

 Malta organized its first New Year's street party in 2009 in Floriana.
 The event was not highly advertised and proved controversial, due to the closing of an arterial street for the day.
 In 2010 there were the first national celebrations in St. George's Square, Valletta Although professional fireworks are very popular in Malta, they are almost totally absent on New Year's Eve.
-Maltese Usually hit nightclubs and specific dance music parties to celebrate New Year's Eve.
+Maltese usually hit nightclubs and specific dance music parties to celebrate New Year's Eve.